TMu42/web-build/README.md

 A blueprint or project outline, listing one or more other files and defining how they should be handled and where output should be written.
-Blueprints may invoke other blueprints, define the outputs for templates, parametrics and fragments.
+Blueprints may invoke other blueprints and define the outputs for templates, parametrics and fragments.
 Blueprints are essentially build scripts which define all the web-build operations needed to build a project (or part thereof) from small, managable chunks.